 Tchaikovsky’s Violin Concerto has delighted audiences for more than a century with its unsurpassed flow of romantic melody and drama.
-So it is hard to believe that was given a cool critical reception after its delayed premiere in 1881, while potential soloists appeared intimidated its virtuoso demands.
+So it is hard to believe that it was given a cool critical reception after its delayed premiere in 1881, while potential soloists appeared intimidated by its virtuoso demands.

 No such qualms can be expected from David le Page, SASO’s chosen soloist, who has not only gained critical acclaim for his technical ability, but also his capacity for applying a fresh perspective to familiar masterpieces.
 Born in Guernsey, David started playing the violin at the age of seven and attended the Yehudi Menhuin School before becoming prize winner in the BBC Young Musician of the Year competition.